carlossg/puppet-ninjablocks/README.md

     puppet module install csanchez/ninjablocks

+# Building

+Just get the gems with bundler and run rake to get the dependent modules and run the specs

+    bundle
+    rake

 # Vagrant

 The module includes a [Vagrant](http://vagrantup.com) definition to create a new virtual machine from scratch and install the ninjablocks client.
 `vagrant up` will create an ubuntu box and install the ninjablocks client and several drivers, as defined in [tests/site.pp](blob/master/tests/site.pp).

+You may need to run bundler and rake before in order to get the module dependencies

+    bundle
+    rake

 # Author